 Some of my earliest memories are of celebrating Eid in Saudi Arabia.
-BWe would put on our best clothes, grab sweets and small presents and go from house to house, celebrating with friends.
+We would put on our best clothes, grab sweets and small presents and go from house to house, celebrating with friends.
 The same traditions continued when I moved to Pakistan and to the United Arab Emirates.
 People were always coming and going from our home.
 It was a very warm and welcoming place.
-My mother, an impeccable hostess, always had tea, fresh snacks and beautiful china ready to go in case someone happened to drop by.
+My mother, an impeccable hostess, always had hot tea, delicious snacks and beautiful china ready to go in case someone happened to drop by.

 When we moved to the United States, however, these visits were far less frequent.
 Many Pakistanis came to our home from our community, but we really did not receive invitations to dine at American people’s homes.
 This sentiment is echoed by others who are foreigners or even are people of other ethnicity who live here.